PSVikki/PSVikki/README.md

 - 👋 Hi, I’m @PSVikki
 - 👀 I’m interested in BlockChain Technology
-- 🌱 I’m currently Creating a new BlockChain Academy which Teach Blockchain technology
+- 🌱 I’m currently Creating a new BlockChain Academy To Teach Blockchain Technology
-- 💞️ I’m looking to collaborate on Academy Wich Teach Blockchain to student
+- 💞️ I’m looking to collaborate on Academy Teach Blockchain to Techmate
 - 📫 How to reach me psvigneshw@gmail.com

 <!---